 - the opportunity to take part in a skills workshop or academic taster session

 We provide lunch and refreshments, and in some cases, we can also arrange additional tours of other colleges and departments.

-We are very happy to adapt our programme to suit your group's individual requirements, so please do discuss your needs with our Access and Admissions team at email@example.com.
+We are very happy to adapt our programme to suit your group's individual requirements, so please do discuss your needs with our Outreach team at firstname.lastname@example.org.